elyukai/tdeheroes/README.md

 ## Installing

-There are still a few features missing, but you can download the Alpha [here](http://www.ulisses-ebooks.de/product/209711/DSA5-Heldentool-Alpha-Beta).
-To use it, you just have to unzip the file. **Please note that it is currently only available in German!
-However, an English version is also planned.
-Stay tuned!**
+There are still a few features missing, but you can download the Alpha [here](http://www.ulisses-ebooks.de/product/209711/DSA5-Heldentool-Alpha).
+To use it, you just have to unzip the file.

 ## Contributing